fear-ai/mcpred/README.md

 ### Global Configuration (.mcpred)

 The `.mcpred` file contains global settings that apply to all mcpred operations.
 It's automatically loaded from the current directory if present.
+Create with `mcpred conf --type global`.

 **YAML Format Features:**
 - Human-readable hierarchical structure